 I’d strongly encourage you to support this campaign by Tourism Concern, to stop tour operators and commercial volunteering organisations from sending volunteers to work in orphanages abroad.
-Tourism Concern launched a petition earlier this week and you can sign it here.
-As members of Tourism Concern’s ethical tour operators association, ETOG and from our own research and knowledge of the issue, we fully support this campaign.
-Please sign here.
+Tourism Concern launched a petition earlier and as members of Tourism Concern’s ethical tour operators association, ETOG and from our own research and knowledge of the issue, we fully support this campaign.

 Sending volunteers to work in orphanages overseas is wrong.
 I’ll let Mark Watson, Executive Director of Tourism Concern explain:

 “There are still a significant number of tour operators and commercial volunteering organisations in the UK promoting volunteering at orphanages and this has to stop.
 Children are being separated from their families and are often forced to live in squalid institutions that masquerade as orphanages while well-meaning but misguided tourists are then invited to volunteer as “carers” as part of a holiday experience.